splitgraph/sgr/docs/internals.rst

   * The `tables` table is inspected to find out which object is required to start materializing the table.
   * Then, `objects` is crawled to find a chain of DIFF objects that ends with a SNAP (`splitgraph.pg_replication.get_closest_parent_snap_object`).
-  * The SNAP is copied into the mountpoint and the DIFFs applied to it.
+  * The SNAP is copied into the schema and the DIFFs applied to it.
 Checkouts/repository clones are lazy by default, so an object might not even exist locally.
 The lookup path for a physical object is:

       * Search locally in the `splitgraph_meta` schema for a cached/predownloaded object.